 But becoming a manager — whether you are responsible for one person or a whole team — is a big change, and there are some things you might not have considered.
 Here’s what no one tells you about going from employee to management.

-You will have to make though calls
+1. You will have to make tough calls.

 At some point, you may also need to fire someone.
 It’s likely you will have exhausted numerous options and have support from your manager and HR department by the time things get to this point, but don’t underestimate the emotional toll this will take on you.
-Keep emotion out of the actual conversation, of course, but allow yourself time to work though any feelings you might have once it’s over.
+Keep emotion out of the actual conversation, of course, but allow yourself time to work through any feelings you might have once it’s over.

 As you move into your new role, your own manager’s eyes will be on you — and how well your direct reports perform can be a reflection of your effectiveness as a leader.

-Managing people is time-consuming
+4. Managing people is time-consuming.

 When you find out you will be managing a new team member, your first thought might be that you can take your to-do list and cut it in half.
 This might be true — a direct report will definitely help with your workload.
 But, you are still accountable for those tasks.
 And now you can’t just do them and check them off of your list; you have to take the time to explain them to someone new.